SillyTavern/SillyTavern-Docs/readme.md

 SillyTavern originated as a modification of TavernAI 1.2.8 in February 2023, and has since added many cutting edge features not present in the original TavernAI.

+### Branches

+SillyTavern is being developed using a two-branch system to ensure a smooth experience for all users.

+* main -🌟 **Recommended for most users.** This is the most stable and recommended branch, updated only when major releases are pushed.
+It's suitable for the majority of users.
+* dev - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
+Only for power users and enthusiasts.

 ### Features

 * Mobile-friendly interface